Wheezy72/Netpulse/DEV_GUIDE.md

 NetPulse Enterprise is a self‑hosted Network Operations & Security Center providing:

-- **The Companion** – production‑grade visibility into latency, topology, and configuration.
+- **The Companion** – visibility into latency, topology, and configuration.
-- **The Playground** – a safe, extensible environment for running custom Python automation and offensive/defensive experiments.
+- **The Playground** – an environment for running custom Python automation and offensive/defensive experiments (typically in lab or staging networks).

-This guide is the *Bible* for contributors.
-It covers:
+This guide explains:

 - Core architecture and data flow.
 - Backend services (FastAPI, Celery, TimescaleDB).